-Score 5 With regards to how government works and the complexity of the issues addressed by policies and policymaking, the U.S. public is generally quite uninformed.
+Score 5 With regards to how government works, and the complexity of the issues addressed by policies and policymaking, the U.S. public is generally quite uninformed.
 Comparing citizens' levels of governmental knowledge across political systems is difficult.
-A 2014 Ipsos MORI cross-national survey found U.S. citizens to show the second-highest level of inaccuracy among 14 countries with regard to factual knowledge about a variety of social issues.
 In recent years, observers have become most concerned about the strength of "partisan motivated reasoning" on the part of ordinary citizens.
-During the Trump presidency, an unprecedented series of scandals, failures and deviations from consensus policies have barely moved public approval of Trump, which has held almost constant at around 40% throughout his first two years in office.
+An unprecedented series of scandals, failures and deviations from consensus policies have barely affected public approval of Trump, which has held almost constant at around 42% throughout his first three years in office.
+According to the 2019 Annenberg Constitution Day Civics Survey, only 39% of U.S. adults could correctly identify the three branches of government (executive, judicial and legislative).